epsil/gll/README.md

 This concludes the article.
 Several improvements are possible from here.
 For example, one could specify a monadic interface for composing parsers.
 Racket's macro system could be used to define an even simpler DSL.
 Branches in the grammar could be parallelized by using a monitor for the trampoline.
 Finally, the trampoline could be optimized with a graph-structured stack (Spiewak).

 The code can be ported to an object-oriented language by creating a `Parser` interface and composing parser objects.
 Continuations can be implemented as functor objects if the language lacks first-order functions.
-Another class is used for the trampoline.
+The trampoline becomes another class.
 Some languages, like Ruby and Scala, offer facilities for creating a terse, DSL-like syntax.

-For more information, see the references:
+For more information, follow the references:

 * [Memoization in Top-Down Parsing](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.14.3000), Mark Johnson, Brown University, 1995.
 Published in *Computational Linguistics*, Volume 21, Number 3.
 Covers regular memoization, continuation-passing style, and memoization of continuation-passing style functions.
 * [Generalized Parser Combinators](http://www.cs.uwm.edu/~dspiewak/papers/generalized-parser-combinators.pdf), Daniel Spiewak, University of Wisconsin, 2010.
 Implemented as the [gll-combinators](https://github.com/djspiewak/gll-combinators) Scala library, using continuation-passing style and trampolined dispatch.
 Offers a very accessible introduction to the GLL algorithm.